 The district educational testing program shall consist of multiple assessments.
-These assessments shall include, at a minimum, individual teacher subject matter tests, Individual Curriculum Based pre-post tests given at grades 1-12: Measure of Academic Progress AIMS web testing is administered in math and reading in grades K-8 three times a year(Kansas State Assessment Tests) given at grade levels as determined by the state.
+These assessments shall include, at a minimum, individual teacher subject matter tests, individual curriculum based pre/post tests given at grades 1-12, Fast Bridge testing (administered in math and reading in grades K-12 three times a year), and the state of Kansas assessment tests given at grade levels as determined by the state.
 All students must take these tests except those exempt by state guidelines.